cormen3/infinite-recycleView/README.md

 ## Overview
-     To start, consider the following diagram, which shows how all the

-     modules should interact with one another after designing the app:
+     consider the following diagram, which shows how all the  modules  interact with one another after designing the app:

 ![Screenshot](final-architecture.png)